albbus-stack/tradingview-binance-bot/README.md

 #### Info

-This bot supports a "double_order" mode which consists in scalping the UP/DOWN leveraged indexes on Binance: selling a position will result in buying the opposite position, if you want to get the money out of this cycle you have to do it by selling manually.
+This bot supports a _double_order_ mode which consists in scalping the UP/DOWN leveraged indexes on Binance: selling a position will result in buying the opposite position, if you want to get the money out of this cycle you have to do it by selling manually.

 #### Notes